 We obtained substantially all of the standby letters of credit described in the above table as security for financial assurance obligations which we have been required to provide to regulatory bodies for the hazardous waste facilities and which would be called only in the event that we failed to satisfy closure, post-closure and other obligations under the permits issued by those regulatory bodies for such licensed facilities.
-As further discussed in Note 10, "Financing Arrangements," to our financial statements included in Item 8 of this report, we initially obtained substantially all of the standby letters of credit described in the above table under the \$90.0 million Synthetic LC Facility established under our Original Credit Agreement dated June 30, 2004, and on December 1, 2005, we replaced approximately \$40.0 million of those outstanding standby letters of credit with letters of credit issued under the \$70.0 million Revolving Facility established under our Amended Credit Agreement dated December 1, 2005.
-Under our Amended Credit Agreement, Bank of America, N.A., will issue at our request up to \$50.0 million of letters of credit under the Revolving Facility established under that Agreement and Credit Suisse will issue at our request up to \$50.0 million of letters of credit under the \$50.0 million Synthetic LC Facility established under that Agreement.
+As further discussed under "Description of Outstanding Indebtedness" elsewhere in this prospectus supplement, we initially obtained substantially all of the standby letters of credit described in the above table under the \$90.0 million synthetic LC facility established under our original credit agreement dated June 30, 2004, and on December 1, 2005, we replaced approximately \$40.0 million of those outstanding standby letters of credit with letters of credit issued under the \$70.0 million revolving facility established under our amended credit agreement dated December 1, 2005.
+Under our amended credit agreement, Bank of America, N.A., will issue at our request up to \$50.0 million of letters of credit under the revolving facility established under that agreement and Credit Suisse will issue at our request up to \$50.0 million of letters of credit under the \$50.0 million synthetic LC facility established under that agreement.
 If any of the letters of credit issued under those facilities were to be called and we failed to satisfy on a timely basis our reimbursement obligations to the issuers of those letters of credit, Bank of America, N.A., and/or Credit Suisse would be entitled, as the administrative agents for the lenders under those facilities, to exercise their rights as secured creditors on substantially all of the assets of Clean Harbors, Inc. and our U.S. subsidiaries.